UIUCLearningLanguageLab/Humans/readme_project_description.md

 In all the semantic models above, a model specific semantic space is formed, and therefore, the semantic relation (relatedness) between the words can be derived from the representations.
-For spatial representations, the relatedness between word pairs are the corresponding entries in the matrix, while for the graphical models, the relatedness is computed by an spreading-activation style measure, where to compute the relatedness from word A to B, we activate word A with activaion level 1, and measure the amount of activation flowing to B at the first time, and the activation in the network flows from a node to its neighbors proportional to the weights of the edges linking the nodes and its neighbors, say, A links to two nodes, B and C, with weight 0.3 and 0.7, then 0.3 activation flows to B, while 0.7 flows to A.
+For spatial representations, the relatedness between word pairs are the corresponding entries in the matrix, while for the graphical models, the relatedness is computed by an spreading-activation style measure, where to compute the relatedness from word A to B, we activate word A with activation level 1, and measure the amount of activation flowing to B at the first time, and the activation in the network flows from a node to its neighbors proportional to the weights of the edges linking the nodes and its neighbors, say, A links to two nodes, B and C, with weight 0.3 and 0.7, then 0.3 activation flows to B, while 0.7 flows to A.